Comparison of transport map generated by heat flow interpolation and the optimal transport Brenier map: Comparison

 \section{Comparison}

-In the last chapter of \citep{kim-milman} Kim and Milman compare their map $T$ with the Brenier map.
-They give a sufficient condition for the two maps to be the same (in particular, when $n=1$, or when $\mu$ and $\nu$ are both radially symmetric, the maps do coincide), but are unable to show that in some case they are different.
+In the last section of \citep{kim-milman} Kim and Milman compare their map $T$ with the Brenier map.
+They give a sufficient condition (6.3) for the two maps to be the same (in particular, when $n=1$, or when $\mu$ and $\nu$ are both radially symmetric, the maps do coincide), but do not manage to show that in general the maps are different.
 Continuing Example 6.1 in \citep{kim-milman}, we show that there exist Gaussian measures $\mu$ and $\nu$ such that the construction does not give the Brenier map between them.